ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 AE_SEO_JS_Lazy introduces user-intent triggers and consent gating so modules activate only when necessary.
 New per-module toggles let you specify scroll or input events that wake dormant scripts, gate analytics behind consent or interaction, and load reCAPTCHA only when a form field receives focus—usually in under 200 ms.

 Open **SEO → Performance → JavaScript** to enable the manager, lazy loading, script replacements, debug logging and an optional safe-mode query parameter.
 The screen also provides handle allow and deny lists and a per-page auto-dequeue option that is still in beta.

+A **Load jQuery only when required** checkbox removes jQuery when no queued handles depend on it; pages with Elementor or other jQuery-based assets still load it automatically.
+Enter regex patterns in **Always include jQuery on these URLs** to force jQuery on specific pages.
+When **Debug Log** is enabled, decisions are recorded in `wp-content/ae-seo/logs/js-optimizer.log`.
+Define DOM replacements through the `ae_seo/js/replacements` filter and leverage helpers from `vanilla-helpers.js` in your callbacks.

 Visit **SEO → Script Usage** to review discovered handles and mark which page templates must always enqueue them.
 Use this page to define acceptance scenarios before enabling auto-dequeue on production—critical scripts can otherwise be removed.